rayalan/binary-adages/content/stripe-review.md

 As one might expect from my review so far, Stripe nails so much.
 I'd overwhelmingly recommend using Stripe.
 That said, there are a few points that keep me from giving it an A+:

-* _Complex scenarios_: My experience was that when it comes to the intersection of multiple features (e.g. taxes plus schedules plus prorations), Stripe too often had not adequately considered the proper behavior or tested outcomes.
+* _Complex scenarios_: My experience was that, when it comes to the intersection of multiple features (e.g. taxes plus schedules plus prorations), Stripe too often had not adequately considered the proper behavior or tested outcomes.
 I realize this is nit-picky -- most customers clearly aren't leveraging multiple features simultaneously in their billing systems -- and stems from so much that Stripe does well, but I wish they would go just a bit further.
 * _Documentation of complex behaviors_: While Stripe's documentation is fantastic, both for introducing topics and providing references, complex behaviors involving three or four features are often underdocumented and difficult to reconstruct.
 * _Development speed_: Stripe is cautious in adding new features.
 Given their dedication to quality, the unforgiving nature of financial transactions, their excellent abstractions, and wanting practical real-world feedback, I get why development sometimes seems slow on obvious features.
 That said, I wish they'd move a bit faster at times.
 * _Pricing model_: My experience with Stripe is that complex technical bugs didn't get attention without paid customer support.
 I'm sure there is good business rationale behind this choice, but I would rather see a company that considered product excellence to include complete documentation and bug fixes as part of the product itself.